 That not only makes a search presence more visible but it also knocks a competitor or two off the first page of the search results.

 John Mueller Explaining How to Use of FAQ Structured Data

-The question asked want to know if it’s okay to use the FAQ structured data outside of the traditional FAQ content format, where a section of a page is labeled FAQ and a series of questions and answers are listed.
+The person asking the question wanted to know if it’s okay to use the FAQ structured data outside of the traditional FAQ content format, where a section of a page is labeled FAQ and a series of questions and answers are listed.

-It’s a good question because the use of this kind of structured data outside of FAQ and forum settings is not addressed at all in Google’s FAQ structured data guidelines.
+It’s a good question because the use of this kind of structured data outside of a dedicated FAQ page is not addressed in Google’s FAQ structured data guidelines.

 Google’s guidelines specifically recommends this structured data for FAQ Pages: